When Bob Dylan and Johnny Cash Recorded Together

 As Jann Wenner wrote in Rolling Stone, the hope by producer Bob Johnston, who had worked with both men before (Blonde on Blonde and At Folsom Prison), was to get an entire album of duets, which would have required another session.
 Unfortunately, it never came to pass.
-Of the 15 songs they recorded in those two days, only “Girl From the North Country” — originally found on Freewheelin‘ — wound up being released, on Nashville Skyline.
+Of the 15 songs they recorded in those two days, only "Girl From the North Country" – originally found on Freewheelin' – wound up being released at the time, on Nashville Skyline.

-But as is usually the case with Dylan’s unreleased work, the tracks (embedded above) have long been readily available on bootlegs, before coming out in 2019 as part of Travelin' Thru, the 15th installment of Dylan's Bootleg Series.
+But as is usually the case with Dylan's unreleased work, the tracks had long been readily available on bootlegs, before coming out in 2019 as part of Travelin' Thru, the 15th installment of Dylan's Bootleg Series.
 It's pretty easy to see why Johnston wanted another session.
-The two go back and forth on some Dylan songs — “Girl,” “One Too Many Mornings” — a few Cash classics — “Big River,” “Ring of Fire” and “I Walk the Line” — and a bunch of country and blues standards, like “That’s Alright Mama,” “Matchbox” and “Careless Love.”
+The two go back and forth on some Dylan songs ("Girl," "One Too Many Mornings") a few Cash classics ("Big River," "Ring of Fire" and "I Walk the Line") and a bunch of country and blues standards, like "That's Alright Mama," "Matchbox" and "Careless Love."

 And while there's an undeniable charm to hearing this loose and unrehearsed mutual admiration society of two giants, its biggest problem is that it's loose and unrehearsed.
 But Dylan has trouble with some lyrics, many cues are missed and the two voices don't blend particularly well.